fburic/notes/singularity_conda.md

 **Note** You need root privileges.
 This might take a while (~20 min), depending on how many packages you have and download times.
+Subsequent builds, when only the conda env spec changes, are faster because the base linux image is cached.

 ```bash
 sudo singularity --verbose build datasci.simg datasci.recipe